anchore/grype/README.md

   # location to write the log file (default is not to have a log file)
   # same as GRYPE_LOG_FILE env var
   file: ""

+match:
+  # sets the matchers below to use cpes when trying to find
+  # vulnerability matches.
+The stock matcher is the default
+  # when no primary matcher can be identified
+  java:
+    using-cpes: true
+  python:
+    using-cpes: true
+  javascript:
+    using-cpes: true
+  ruby:
+    using-cpes: true
+  dotnet:
+    using-cpes: true
+  golang:
+    using-cpes: true
+  stock:
+    using-cpes: true
 ```

 ## Future plans